Get a Quote Today

 If you’re wondering why they’re called “channel” letters, it’s because each individual letter has a channel that runs through it.
 The LED light strip is placed inside the channel.

 The overwhelming majority of channel letters are illuminated because if they want something nonilluminated, they are better options.
-If you're looking for something nonlit and plastic, you should check out our acrylic plastic letters or our molded plastic letters.
+If you're looking for something nonlit and plastic, you should check out our acrylic plastic letters.
 We also have metal letters, which are nonlit as well.

 ContentsWhy Get Channel Letters?
 What Kinds of Channel Letters Are There?
 Why Choose Channel Letters Over Other Types of Signage?
 How Long Do Channel Letters Last?
 What Size Should Your Channel Letters Be?
 How Much Do Channel Letters Cost?
 Are Channel Letters Used for Indoors or Outdoors?
 Can You Get Logos or Numbers as Channel Letters?
 How Are Channel Letters Made?
 How Are Channel Letters Installed?
 What's the Difference Between Wireway Mounting and Raceway Mounting?
 Looking for Other Dimensional Letters?